disha04r/Ecommerce-ShopSmart/README.md

 Ecommerce ShopSmart 🛍️

 Ecommerce ShopSmart is a React-based eCommerce platform that allows users to browse products, add items to their cart, and interact with a chatbot for assistance.
-The website relies on Local Storage for cart persistence.
+The website relies on Local Storage for storing.

 🚀 Features